Retrieving data with Perl DBI DBD::ODBC

 1. Perl

-We used Perl 5.8 but you only need the minimum required by the DBI and DBD::ODBC modules which is currently 5.6.
-Use perl --version to see what version of Perl you have installed.
+We used Perl 5.8, but you only need the minimum version required by the DBI and DBD::ODBC modules, which is currently 5.6.
+Use perl --version to find out what version of Perl you have installed.

 2. DBI module

-We used DBI 1.45 but this tutorial should work with anything after 1.40.
-To see if you have a recent enough version of DBI installed run:
+We used DBI 1.45 and DBI 1.607, but the samples in this tutorial should work with anything after 1.40.
+To find out if you have a recent enough version of DBI installed, run:

 perl -e 'use DBI 1.40;'